joservrmdz/TimeZoneCalculator/Readme.md

 When the user submits an empty city name, the server will validate the city parameter and will not make an unnecessary request to the TimeZoneDB API as I know it's already a bad request.
-It will respond with the message `Bad Request: Please type in a city.` I'm not validating the country parameter because this is a fixed value from the dropdown and was it not requested in the instructions.
+It will answer the client with the message `Bad Request: Please type in a city.` I'm not validating the country parameter because this is a fixed value from the dropdown and was it not requested in the instructions.

 #### 2. Submitting a city name that is not known